About Me Contact Adoption Stories My Grace filled Mess Image Map

 Terms to AvoidPositive Adoption Language

-Real/natural parentsBirth parents: expectant mother, birthmother, birth father
+Real/natural parentsBirth or first parents: expectant mother, birthmother, birth father

 Children of your ownBiological children